 Our members are mostly hard-working new Canadians who invested their life savings into their business and who work seven days a week, 52 weeks a year.
 Many came to Canada to build a better life for their families and aim to play by the rules and laws of Canada.

 The SOS campaign launched in the fall of 2017, prior to the Ontario provincial election of June 2018.
-During the election campaign we had many conversations with candidates and representatives of every party, in an attempt to communicate our concerns about the issues most negatively impacting our store owners.
 We have been inspired by the focus the new Ford government has placed on small business and many issues we originally raised have been addressed.